On the asymptotic behavior of Jacobi polynomials with first varying parameter: Asymptotic analysis of integral representation

 This section is devoted to the study of the large $n$ behavior of the integral

-which contributes to the asymptotics of Jacobi polynomials with varying parameters iff $\alpha+an$ is not an integer.
-This is achieved using standard methods~\cite{BO, FO0} from the theory of Laplace-type integrals.
-The latter are integrals of the form

-where $f$ and $h$ are real continuous functions.
-In essence the idea is that if the real continuous function $h$ has a maximum at a point $\xi\in[0,1]$ and if $f(\xi)\neq0$ then as $n$ grows large only values in an immediate neighborhood of $\xi$ should contribute to the integral, see~\cite{BO, FO0}.
-To apply the method we introduce for $\alpha,\ \beta\in\mathbb{R}$, $a>-1$ and $\lambda\in(0,1)$ (overwriting previous notation) the real functions
+This is achieved using standard methods~\cite{BO,FO0} from the theory of Laplace-type integrals.
+The main idea behind Laplace's method is that if the real continuous function $h$ has a maximum at a point $\xi\in[0,1]$ and if $f(\xi)\neq0$ then as $n$ grows large only values in an immediate neighborhood of $\xi$ contribute to the integral, see~\cite{BO,FO0}.
+To apply the method we introduce for $\alpha,\beta\in\mathbb{R}$, $a>-1$ and $\lambda\in(0,1)$ (overwriting $f,g,h$ of Section~\ref{sub:The-stationary-phase}) the real functions

 With this notation we can write out the integral in Laplace form

 The first step is to gain a picture about the behavior of $h$ on $(0,1]$.
 Computing derivatives we find

 We note that $h'(t)=0$ holds iff